Brandonlee-2002/Stringing-Analysis/README.md

 # Badminton Racket Restringing Analysis

 ## 📌 Project Overview
-This project explores trends in badminton racket and string preferences, analyzing string tension distributions and detecting outliers.
+This project analyzes trends in badminton racket and string preferences by examining string tension distributions, usage patterns, and outliers.
+The analysis is automatically updated through a GitHub Actions workflow whenever a new .csv file is pushed to the repository.

 ## 📊 Quantitative Analysis
 - Most popular rackets and strings